mpv-player/mpv/DOCS/man/input.rst

     The second argument is like the first argument to ``screenshot``.

-    This command tries to never overwrite files.
-If the file already exists, it fails.
+    If the file already exists, it's overwritten.

     Like all input command parameters, the filename is subject to property expansion as described in `Property Expansion`_.